 The General Partner has not entered into any employment agreements with any of the executive officers.
-Our NEOs participate in executive severance arrangements maintained by DCP Midstream, LLC in the event of termination of employment that is involuntary or not for cause; however, we would incur no obligation in relation to such arrangements.
-There are no formal severance plans in place for our NEOs in the event of a change in control of the Partnership.
-As noted above, the PPUs, RPUs and the related DERs, will become payable to executive officers under certain circumstance related to termination or a change in control.
-When employees terminate employment with the Partnership, they are entitled to a cash payment for the amount of unused vacation hours at the date of their termination.
+The NEOs participate in executive severance arrangements maintained by DCP Midstream, LLC in the event of termination of employment that is involuntary or not for cause; however, we would incur no obligation in relation to such arrangements.
+There are no formal severance plans in place for the NEOs in the event of a change in control of the Partnership.